namaldonado/cse15l-lab-reports/lab1.md

 - cat <directory\>
 ```

-Here is an example of how to type them if you are stuck:
+Here is just a few examples of how to call them:

 <img src="https://raw.githubusercontent.com/namaldonado/cse15l-lab-reports/main/Screenshot%202023-04-24%20165709.png"/>